 Important Notice for Acting and Musical Theatre students: After completing all lower division prerequisites (or the transfer equivalent*) with the required grade minimums ("C" or better in THTR 200; "B-" or better in THTR 140, 141A/B and 240A/B), all students electing either BFA concentration (Acting or Musical Theatre) must audition (jury) for formal admission to the junior level of study.
 Please see the appropriate "Areas of Study" concentration-specific pages for requirements, program structure/timing, and important information for transfer students.

-*If you have received an A.A. in theatre, this does not automatically qualify you to jury for a BFA program.
-There are specific courses and skills required before you may jury, and your transfer college might not offer those courses and/or skills assist.org provides general education, not degree-specific, requirements).
-We cannot make exceptions to jury requirements.
-All prerequisites must be met before you may jury.
-For transfer equivalency evaluation, please contact Prof. Jim Taulli .
+*If you have received an A.A. in theatre, this does not automatically qualify you for a BFA program.
+There are specific courses and skills required, and your transfer college might not offer those courses and/or skills. assist.org provides general education, not degree-specific, requirements).
+All prerequisites must be met.
+For transfer equivalency evaluation, please contact the theatre department office.

 • Admissions Check List (Undergraduate transfer students)